aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/fieldcollection/_index.md

 ## FieldCollection class

 A collection of [Field](../field/) objects that represents the fields in the specified range.
+To learn more, visit the [Working with Fields](https://docs.aspose.com/words/cpp/working-with-fields/) documentation article.

 ```cpp
 class FieldCollection : public System::Collections::Generic::IEnumerable<System::SharedPtr<Aspose::Words::Fields::Field>>